Driving on icy roads

 crawl and stop as soon as it is safe to do so, as the risk of losing control of

 the vehicle is high.

-However, it can be difficult to know if a road is slippery or icy.
+However, it can be difficult to know if a road is slippery.
 Be cautious

 when driving over shady parts of the road.
 These areas remain icy and slippery

 for longer as they don't have as much exposure to the sun.
 Once icy roads start

 to melt, they will become wet and consequently may be more treacherous than completely

 frozen ice.
 This is because wet ice is a lot more slippery and, as a result,

 Wet and icy road conditions increase the probability of hydroplaning (the wheels lose traction and in effect